FCC Clare Hollingworth Fellowship – Applications Open

 - Be a resident of Hong Kong at the time of application and a resident of Hong Kong for the duration of the Fellowship.

-Applicants are required to submit the following for their application in English language by 31 May, 2019.
+Applicants are required to submit the following for their application in English language by 14 July, 2021.
 Only chosen candidates will be notified by writing.
 Late or incomplete applications will not be permitted.
-All files must be submitted in either PDF or MS word format to email@example.com with the subject line as follows Attn: first name/last name of applicant, Clare Hollingworth Fellowship application:
+All files must be submitted in either PDF or MS Word format to [email protected] with the subject line as follows Attn: first name/last name of applicant, Clare Hollingworth Fellowship application:

 - Two pieces of published work, or in the case of a journalism student, two essays at no more than 2000 words each.